 Gross trading cards were intriguing to kids, upsetting to parents

-Thirty years ago, Canadian parents from coast to coast were doing double takes when they saw the gross trading cards their kids were collecting.
+In the late 1980s, Canadian parents from coast to coast were doing double takes when they saw the gross trading cards their kids were collecting.

 The Garbage Pail Kids cards featured grotesque cartoon images of children with bulging eyes, who were often shown throwing up or involved in some kind of disgusting or violent circumstances.

 "They're sadistic, they're violent," said the CBC's Bill Gillespie, when describing the cards to Ottawa viewers in 1988.

 The cards were made by the U.S.-based Topps Company, a well-known manufacturer of baseball cards.